bc-cisc3130-my9-fall2019/assignment1/README.md

 1. Go to the github classroom assignment link https://classroom.github.com/a/tInnIZ9N, it will create a repository for you.
 2. Clone the repository to your local machine [instructions](https://help.github.com/en/articles/cloning-a-repository).
 If you're on a linux terminal it's `git clone <repo url>`
 3. This will save a directory with the repo name on your machine, go into that folder to find your files.
 If you're on a linux terminal: `cd <repo folder>`
-3. When you're ready to upload files, save your file(s) and then you want to commit and push. [instructions](https://help.github.com/en/articles/pushing-commits-to-a-remote-repository)If you're on a linux terminal, `git add filename` followed by `git commit -m "log message"` followed by `git push origin master`
+3. When you're ready to upload files, save your file(s) and then you want to commit and push. [instructions](https://help.github.com/en/articles/pushing-commits-to-a-remote-repository) If you're on a linux terminal, `git add filename` followed by `git commit -m "log message"` followed by `git push origin master`